MickaelSERENO/TangibleBrushAR_GRSI/README.md

 ## Build:
 * For linux users, via command line:
     * Make sure that you have "Rscript" installed in your system.
 It should normally come with the installation of the R environment.
-    * Run the bash script "./produce.sh"
+    * Run the bash script "./produce.sh".
+Note that you may have to change the default working directory to the root of this repository for this sh script to work.
-* For OSX and Windows users:
+* For OSX and Windows users (command lines):
+    * Run, via Rscript, the two scripts FirstStudy/main.R and SecondStudy/main.R.
+Note that you may have to change the default working directory to, respectively, FirstStudy/ and SecondStudy/ .
+* For all users (GUI version):
     * Run separately the two scripts FirstStudy/main.R and SecondStudy/main.R via Rstudio.
 Note that you may have to change the default working directory to, respectively, FirstStudy/ and SecondStudy/ .

 We tested all the scripts for R version 4.2.